RebekahWrigley/Pleiotropic-effects-of-ABCG2-studentship-1/README.md

 - rs1194223 info for NZ cases and controls and NPH from Mandy

-- Diuretic and pre urate lowering therapy urate ino from Mandy and diuretic info for CHS from Jaron (merged this info with other files).
+- Diuretic and pre urate lowering therapy urate info from Mandy and diuretic info for CHS from Jaron (merged this info with other files).